kemapak/blog/web/web-components.md

 ### Client side rendering

 When we start use JS frameworks we started to assemble pages in browsers.
-We did use many frameworks, for example configuration based frameworks like SenihaJS to create pages.
+We did use many frameworks, for example configuration based frameworks like SenchaJS to create pages.
 These were ugly not easy to maintain each control had huge config files.

 Then Angular JS come into our lives in year 2010 created by Misko Hevery from Google, and I was in love!